1234 Chords | Feist Guitar Lesson

 1234 Chord Chart | PDF + iReal Pro

-The chord chart is extremely simple, only displaying the three sections, and then outline the order of the sections below it.
+The chord chart is extremely simple, only displaying the three sections, and then outlining the order of the sections below it.

-There is no one perfect way to write a chord chart, different tunes have different solutions.
+There is no perfect way to write a chord chart; different tunes have different solutions.

 An iPod ad sync with 1234 launched Feist’s career!

-Combined with Feist’s great arrangement and songwriting (co-wrote with Sally Seltmann) 1234 became one of the big songs in 2007 and reached a worldwide audience.
+Combined with Feist’s great arrangement and songwriting (co-written with Sally Seltmann), 1234 became one of the big songs in 2007 and reached a worldwide audience.

-Feist could on the back of such a synchronization launch her career on a different level.
+Feist could, on the back of such a synchronisation, launch her career on a different level.

-In 2009, Feist said that she is taking a short break before the next album will be recorded.
+In 2009, Feist said that she was taking a short break before the next album would be recorded.
 With over a million copies sold of The Reminder, critics eagerly awaited the follow-up. iPod Nano ad or not, everyone gave Feist’s follow-up a listen.

 In 2011, she released Metals, and in 2017 we saw Pleasure hit the shelves.
-Single One Evening from Metals, did reasonably well, however, for most, Feist is still synonymous with her tune 1234.
+The single One Evening from Metals did reasonably well; however, for most, Feist is still synonymous with her tune 1234.

 1234 TAB lesson.